anshu2950/rust-codeforces/README.md

-Rust Practice for codeforces problems
+## Rust Practice on codeforces problems